kbrw/sweet_xml/README.md

   * `~x//some/path"I`

-    'I' stands for soft (I)integer.
+    'I' stands for soft (I)nteger.
 This forces `xpath/2` to return the value as integer instead of a char list, but if node content is incompatible with an integer, set `0`.